JLBrigham/see-more-dogs/README.md

 - Navigate to the root of the directory
 - Run `open index.html`

-When the page loads you will see a title, subtitle, dog icon button and 10 dog images, to see more images just click the dog icon and 10 more images will load at the bottom of the page.
+When the page loads you will see a title, 10 dog images and 2 icons, a dog and a paw.
+To see more images of random dog breeds just click the dog icon and 10 more images will load.
+If you'd just like to see images of Boston Terriers, click the paw icon, all the other dog images will be deleted and you will just see images of Boston Terriers ❤️.

 Keep clicking to see more dogs!

 <img width="1400" alt="Screenshot 2021-11-23 at 11 32 29" src="https://user-images.githubusercontent.com/74301627/143012374-4eb50d6f-0740-469d-8732-ef61ea00636a.png">